Best AI VA Stack: Notion AI vs Claude vs Zapier for Agency Operations 2026

 The tool connects to Zapier through Model Context Protocol, letting you trigger cross-app workflows from Claude conversations.
 This matters when your VA work includes both analysis (Claude's strength) and execution (Zapier's domain).

-Pricing sits at $20/month for Pro or $200/month for Max (Pricing Basis: vendor pricing April 2026).
+Pricing sits at $20/month for Pro or $200/month for Max.
 The free tier exists but limits usage.
 Constitutional AI builds safety guardrails into every response.

 Best for agencies running strategy sessions, code reviews, or document analysis requiring deep context; not for simple task routing or connecting dozens of apps.